QuestPDF/QuestPDF-Documentation/docs/api-reference/table.md

 ## Extend last cells to table bottom

 This feature is very useful when creating complex table structures that are likely to page.
-It applies a special rule to last cells within each column.
-It extends them in such a way that they end on the table's bottom.
-This behavior may improve visuals of your table.
+It applies a special rule to the last cells within each column, extending them in such a way that they end at the bottom of the table.
+This behavior may improve the appearance of your table.

 ```csharp{11}
 .Table(table =>